ychaturv18/ITCS6166Group19/README.md

 -$ streamlit run app.py

+Alternatively, try the below command if you're getting an error streamlit is not recognized even after installing the necessary packages.
+-$ python -m streamlit run app.py

 After a while, the Streamlit server process will boot up.
 Then access http://localhost:8501 to see the page like below (or it will automatically open in the browser by default).

 # Web RTC: